In order to begin the process of dealing with communication in a world filled with Alzheimer's you first need to make a simple important decision

 Ever done that or something similar with a person who is deeply forgetful - raise your hand?

-We do this because we have a problem accepting that a person living Alzheimer's does not remember.
+We do this because we have a problem accepting that a person living with Alzheimer's does not remember.
 In the case of my mother, she does not remember that she just ate.
 She can't remember she just ate, so she says she is hungry.

 After the thousandth or so time of correcting my mother, telling her firmly she just ate, and watching her get frustrated or angry, I finally realized something had to change -- this something was me.